kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 +message QoSResourceInfo {
 +    // Name of the QoS resources.
 +    string Name = 1;
-+    // Mutable is set to true if this resource sypports dynamic updates.
++    // Mutable is set to true if this resource supports in-place updates i.e.
++    // the class of a running container or sandbox can be changed.
 +    bool Mutable = 2;
 +    // List of classes of this QoS resource.
 +    repeated QoSResourceClassInfo classes = 3;